telerik/kendo-ui-core/docs/controls/data-management/grid/localization.md

                         update: "CustomUpdate",
                         cancel: "CustomCancel"
                     }
                 },
                 { name: "destroy", text: "CustomDelete" } // sets the text of the "Delete" button ],
             title: "&nbsp;"
         }
     ]

-Find more info in the [`columns.command`](/api/javascript/ui/grid#configuration-columns.command) section of the Grid API reference.
+Find more information in the [`columns.command`](/api/javascript/ui/grid#configuration-columns.command) section of the Grid JavaScript API reference.

 ## Filter

 ###### Example